tum-pbs/pbdl-book/intro.md

 Welcome to the Physics-based Deep Learning Book 👋

+**TL;DR**:
-**TL;DR**: This document targets a variety of combinations of physical simulations with deep learning.
+This document targets a variety of combinations of physical simulations with deep learning.
 As much as possible, the algorithms will come with hands-on code examples to quickly get started.
-Beyond standard _supervised_ learning from data, we'll look at loss constraints, and more tightly coupled learning algorithms with differentiable simulations.
+Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, and more tightly coupled learning algorithms with _differentiable simulations_.

 ```{figure} resources/teaser.png